aligokcek1/Alchemist-s-Dungeon-game/README.md

 - **Rich Visuals & Effects:**
     - Retro CRT screen effect and glowing "neon" text.
     - Screen shake effects on damage and level resets.
-    - A dynamic minimap that shows the entire dungeon, the player's position, and the current camera view.
+    - A dynamic minimap that shows the entire dungeon, the player's position, and key items.
-    - A particle system for jump effects, damage indicators, and gem collection.
+    - A particle system for jump effects, damage indicators, and item collection.

 ## How to Play

+**Important:** Because this game loads local audio files, you must run it from a local web server due to browser security policies.

 1. Clone or download this repository.
-2. Open the `code.html` file in any modern web browser.
+2. Make sure you have all the sound files in the `assets/audio` directory.
+3. From the root directory of the project, start a local web server.
+If you have Python installed, you can run:
+    ```bash
+    # For Python 3
+    python -m http.server
+    ```
+4. Open your browser and navigate to `http://localhost:8000/code.html`.
-3. Use **WASD** to move and the **Spacebar** to jump.
+5. Use **WASD** to move and the **Spacebar** to jump.

 ## Tech Stack

 - **Core Game:** Vanilla HTML, CSS, and JavaScript.
+- **Audio:** Howler.js for robust sound and music management.
 - **Styling:** Tailwind CSS for the UI elements outside the game screen.
 - **Font:** "Press Start 2P" from Google Fonts.